Picture Thread & Timber Logo

-New to the Thread & Timber collection!
+New to the Thread & Timber Collection

-NEW!
 Tree of Life

 When you reach the point in life where the years you’ve been on this planet exceed the years you have left, you realize that being a branch on the family tree is much less of a gift than becoming part of the roots.
 This piece is dedicated to our children’s children and their children too.
 Let’s work to keep their planet safe.
 Size: 26 inches high, 35 inches wide.

-Contact us for purchase information.
+Contact us for purchase information. |

-NEW!
 Hope

 Always seek the sun hiding behind the rainclouds of life.
 An intricate form shows off the silver lining behind each individually styled and hand-quilted cloud.
 This piece is a tribute to optimism!
 Size: Roughly 20 inches by 20 inches.
 It protrudes 4 ½ inches from the wall at its highest point.

-Contact us for purchase information.
+Contact us for purchase information. |

 View the rest of the Thread & Timber collection!